Thanks for sharing your vote !

 Nowadays, there are different television manufacturers in the market that offer various kinds of display types based on different resolutions and frame rates.
 It is not always necessary that your Roku streaming player is configured to display the best resolution and frame rate of your TV.

 In such a case, you can either manually set the display type for the Roku device or it will automatically detect the display configuration of your television.
-So in this tutorial blog, you will learn to change the display type on your Roku streaming player.
+So in this tutorial blog, you will learn how to change resolution on Roku tv.

 While setting up Roku Player, you are connecting the Roku device to your Television via HDMI port.
 Your Roku player detects and analyzes this HDMI connection and finds out the resolution and frame rate supported by your television.
 To initiate this auto-detect process, you have to: